-Cavity service entry shall not normally be permitted as this de-rates the service cable.
+Volume 2 NJUG Guidelines shall be implemented with the exception that cavity service entry shall not normally be permitted as this de-rates the service cable.

-LV meter cabinets shall conform to BS 8567 and installation arrangements shall be agreed with the Host DLH.
+The meter cabinet and installation arrangement shall be one of the types agreed with the Host DLH (ongoing need to hold spare doors etc.).
 These arrangements shall be agreed in advance and documented, with appropriate drawings.